FivesquareSoftware/Cumulus/README.markdown

 ## Including in Your Project

-#### Podspec
+#### Setup

-#### Building
+The easiest way to use Cumulus in your project is to include pod 'Cumulus' in your [CocoaPods](http://cocoapods.org) Podfile.
+Make sure you are targeting iOS 6 and/or OS X 10.8 (e.g. platform :ios, '6.0')

-The simplest way to use Cumulus in your Xcode project is to just copy the files in "Source" to your own project.
+The most low tech way to use Cumulus in your Xcode project is to just copy the files in "Source" to your own project.

-The best way to include Cumulus is to drag the project into your workspace, then add either libCumulus.a (iOS) or Cumulus.framework (Mac OS) to your main target's link phase.
+To track a development branch of Cumulus, set it up as a git submodule and drag the project into your workspace, then add either libCumulus.a (iOS) or Cumulus.framework (Mac OS) to your main target's link phase.

 If you are using the Mac OS framework, the headers are automatically in your header search path.
 To add them for iOS, add "${SRCROOT}/relative/path/to/Cumulus/Source" to your HEADER_SEARCH_PATHS build setting and check the recursive box.